RyanRiffle/Poe/README.md

 Poe.js
 ======

-A word processor built with html, css, and javascript.
+A word processor built with a html, css, javascript.
+It came about as I began to use Elementary OS which is the new kid on the block, and users of Elementary were hoping for a simple but elegant word processor.
+This application is following [Writer Concept](http://bassultra.deviantart.com/art/Writer-Concept-351501580) by spiceofdesign on DeviantArt.

+The application is under heavy development.

+#### Note
+Poe has only been tested in Google Chrome at this time since it is being used in the development process.